Analyst Intelligence

 Digest Compilation

 Groups in_digest=true items by market and date.
 Items scoring ≥ Top Story Threshold appear under "Top Stories"; items between the two thresholds appear under "Also Noted".
 Claude generates a per-market executive summary stored in digests.exec_summary.
 Compilation is idempotent — re-running does not regenerate the exec summary if it already exists.
+Vendor priority tiers shape the digest: high-tier vendors get a +5 relevance boost at processing time and sort first; low-tier vendors never appear as Top Stories (Also Noted only).
+Tiers are set per vendor in the Vendors tab.

 4